Cambodian art: Lacquerware

+Fine Khmer art: black lacquered panel featuring gold leaf Khmer apsaras, Artisans Angkor.

+The non-profit Community First uncovered a 1990’s documentary from the Bophana Center where the Moi perform Chak Mreak, a dance showcasing the lacquer process, at Sambor Prei Kuk.

+Though having largely declined, the villages of Pralay and Trea's (Kampong Thom Province) traditional practice of lacquering betel boxes, bowls (for Buddhist monks and water), temple pillars, religious texts, and dance masks for Khol and monkey characters continues.
+Called muk khmuk in Khmer, lacquer, paper mache, gold leaf, and enamel paint are used for lacquer mask-making.

+A lacquer training program for Cambodian children of Kandal province's Svay Andet pagoda was up-started in 2023 by the Ministry of Culture and Fine Arts.
+Lakhon Khol Wat Svay Andet was added to the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding in 2018.
+Creating and restoring lacquer masks for Cambodian masked theater (Khol) will provide an income for the artists while preserving the ancient Lakhon Khol.

+Lacquer artisan brothers Eric and Thierry Stocker have maintained workshops in Siem Reap since 2008.
+First Angkor Artwork and now Stocker Studio, Cambodian artists are trained in gold and polychromy in addition to all-natural lacquerware.
+The brothers held some 100 resin trees in Kampong Thom in 2018.

+A team from Stocker Studio treated a Pre Rup Buddha statue with gasoline mixed with lacquer in 2020.

+Designer and artist Lim Muy Theam teaches lacquer in his workshop on the grounds of his house turned-gallery.

 Blacksmithing

 A Khmer-style royal sword (preah khan).

 Khmer weapons, as recorded in 1880, and still common among Khmer peasants to this day.

 Archeological finds near Angkorian sites in the former Khmer empire have suggested a wide variety and quality of blacksmithing.
 Khmer swords became part of Khmer culture and literature through influences that were not only mythogical, as the Chandrahas sword represented in Angkor Wat and found in the Reamker or legendary as the sword that Preah Bath Ponhea Yath, who was the last king of the Angkorian Empire, drew out as he led a victorious battle against the Siamese invaders to take back the ancient Khmer capital in the 14th century.

 Blacksmithing in Cambodia is essentially linked to the needs of agriculture, and for that reasons, it remains one of the skills which survived best through the tragic years of the Khmer Rouges.
 In this day, the vast majority of blacksmiths in Cambodia draws from the Cham minority.
 Recently, high-end quality blacksmithing has also emerged in Cambodia producing knives and swords in Khmer and Japanese styles.